whalebone/wb-docs/en/local_resolver.rst

    :align: center

 .. warning:: Local resolver is configured as an open resolver.
 It will respond to any request sent.
 This is quite comfortable in terms of availability of the services, but also could be a risk if the service is available from the outside networks.
-Please make sure you limit the access to the local resolver on port 53 (UDP and TCP) from the trusted networks only, otherwise it can be misused for various DoS attacks.
+Please make sure you limit the access to the local resolver on port UDP/53 and TCP/53 from the trusted networks only, otherwise it can be misused for various DoS attacks.

 .. important:: The resolver's processes need to communicate on localhost.
 In case some firewall is in place please make sure that the traffic is allowed, i.e. ``iptables -A INPUT -s 127.0.0.1 -j ACCEPT``